DivineRPG/DivineRPG/README.md

 5. Click `Click to create a pull request for this comparison`, enter your Pull Request's title, and write a detailed description telling us what you changed.
 6. Click `Send pull request`, and be patient, we will review your changes

+##### All contributions are considered irrevocable property of the DivineRPG project

 #### Creating an Issue
 Found a bug in our mod?
 Please let us know so we can fix it ASAP!